robstoll/atrium/README.md

 ```
 </ex-collection-short-1>

-The assertion function `toContain(2, 3)` is a shortcut for using a
+The expectation function `toContain(2, 3)` is a shortcut for using a
-[Sophisticated Assertion Builder](#sophisticated-assertion-builders) -- it actually calls `toContain.inAnyOrder.atLeast(1).values(2, 3)`.
+[Sophisticated Expectation Builder](#sophisticated-expectation-builders) -- it actually calls `toContain.inAnyOrder.atLeast(1).values(2, 3)`.
-This is reflected in the output, which tells us that we expected that the `number of such entries`, which is actually `0`, `is at least: 1`.
+This is reflected in the output.

 <details>
 <summary>👓 and what about expected value 2?</summary>

 Exactly, what about the expected value `2`, why do we not see anything about it in the output?
-The output does not show anything about the expected value `2` because the default reporter reports only failing assertions.
+The output does not show anything about the expected value `2` because the default reporter reports only failing expectations.

 Back to the shortcut functions.
 <hr/>